qian-chu/multisim-neuro/docs/source/index.rst

-multisim: A toolbox for simulating multivariate EEG/MEG data
+MultiSim: A toolbox for simulating multivariate EEG/MEG data
 =============================================================

-**multisim** is a Python package for simulating multivariate EEG/MEG datasets with user-defined experimental effects.
+**MultiSim** is a Python package for simulating multivariate EEG/MEG datasets with user-defined experimental effects.
 It enables principled testing and validation of decoding pipelines, source reconstruction methods, and statistical analyses.

 Features